Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

-In recent years, spotted lanternflies have spread across various agricultural and industrial sectors in the United States.
-They were first detected in Pennsylvania in 2014 and quickly became a serious agricultural pest [1].
+In recent years, spotted lanternflies have spread to many parts of the United States.
+They were first detected in Pennsylvania in 2014 and have become a serious invasive pest [1].

-Spotted lanternflies feed on the sap of dozens of plant species, including grapevines, fruit trees, ornamental plants, and hardwood trees.
+Spotted lanternflies feed on many kinds of plants, including grapevines, fruit trees, ornamental plants, and hardwood trees.
+Large numbers can weaken some plants, and grapevines are especially at risk.

 1. Scrape Off the Eggs

-Female spotted lanternflies typically begin laying eggs in late summer and fall.
+Female spotted lanternflies begin laying eggs in late summer and may continue into early winter.
+Most egg masses are laid in the fall.

 The eggs look like gray or tan patches of dried mud.
 You may find them on tree bark, fences, walls, outdoor furniture, and other hard surfaces.